-Joe Benesh is a Senior Architect with Shive-Hattery and President + CEO of the Ingenuity Company, a strategic planning, diagramming, framework development, and design thinking consulting firm.
+Joe Benesh is a senior architect with Shive-Hattery and president and CEO of the Ingenuity Company, a strategic planning, diagramming, framework development and design thinking consulting firm.

 Many of the posts I have written up until now have dealt with the externalities associated with strategic planning.
 Two books I have been reading recently have got me thinking a little more about the internal aspects of planning.
 One of these books is “The Second Self” by Sherry Turkle, the other is “The Inevitable” by Kevin Kelly.
 Both of these books deal with how our world is changing, and how our world is changing us.
 We are the product of our environment, and the electronic realm has impacted and accelerated our evolution in ways that we have yet to fully quantify.

 Developed by Joseph Luft and Harrington Ingham in 1955, the Johari Window is a mechanism to help individuals understand themselves and their interactions with other individuals better.
 I’ve included a couple of examples of a Johari Window in this post.